import numpy as np

 dask_client : dask.distributed.Client, optional

-A dask client for gp2Scale, asynchronous training,a nd certain linear algebra operations.
+A dask client for gp2Scale, asynchronous training, and certain linear algebra operations.

 On HPC architecture, this client is provided by the job script.
 Please have a look at the examples.